lieuSQ/CSharp-SDK/README.md

 **1. Exception of type 'System.IO.FileLoadException' occurred**
 1. Simply right-click the "References" folder and select "Manage NuGet Packages...".
 2. Select the Browse tab.
-3. In the search bar in the upper left type "Newtonsoft.Jason".
+3. In the search bar in the upper left type "Newtonsoft.Json".
 4. Click "Install" and you're done.

 **OR**
-1. Remove Newtonsoft.Jason on reference.
+1. Remove Newtonsoft.Json on reference.